 Van lifers say to get the 2kw Chinese diesel heater.

 If you want to learn more about the positives and negatives of Chinese diesel heaters, I’d recommend joining this Facebook group dedicated to Chinese diesel heaters.

 Check out this review for more info:

-If you’re not worried about being stealth in your campervan, you might want to consider a wood stove as the best heater for a campervan.
+If you’re not worried about being stealth in your campervan, you might want to consider a van wood stove.
 I mean, who doesn’t love the sound of a crackling wood fire, and the scent of campfire wafting through your rig?

 A wood stove in a campervan requires quite a bit of installation, as you’ll need a chimney pipe out the roof of your van.

 You’ll also need to keep a constant supply of fuel on hand for a campervan wood stove.

 Many van lifers swear by this adorable Cubic Mini Wood Stove.
 I mean, who wouldn’t live the tiniest wood stove?

-The main downside about this best heater for a campervan is that you always have to find wood.
+The main downside about this best campervan wood stove is that you always have to find wood.
 If you’re going off-grid or boondocking, you’ll have to store that wood somehow.